-1. Eastern Los Angeles Regional Center's denial of funding Claimant's reimburse Claimant for any monies paid in excess of the amount for respite hours to which Claimant is already entitled.
+1. Eastern Los Angeles Regional Center's denial of funding Claimant's additional in-home respite hours for the summer of 2014 is upheld, and reimburse Claimant for any monies paid in excess of the amount for respite hours to which Claimant is already entitled.